Kirstinbosch/data_snoop/_posts/2025-03-31-my-third-post.md

 If we added the probabilities, we would be overcounting.
 Addition only used when the events are mutually exclusive.

-Bayesian and Conditional Probability: bayesian --> MECE (mutually exclusive, collectively exhaustive) is a core principle, requires a partition of events as we need to calculate the total probability (not isolated) conditional --> useful but not required, focuses on a specific conidition & does not require all possible cases (isolated)
+Bayesian and Conditional Probability: bayesian --> MECE (mutually exclusive, collectively exhaustive) is a core principle, requires a partition of events as we need to calculate the total probability (not isolated), need to update a belief about one hypothesis B given evidence A, while considering all other possible hypotheses. conditional --> single event, specific scenario & does not necessarily consider the entire universe of possible scenarios, MECE useful but not required.

 *MECE framework used in problem-solving, consulting & stats to break down problems into clear, non-overlapping, complete components making it easier to analyse and solve.